MPH Fellowship

 About the MPH Fellowship

-The Center of Excellence in Maternal and Child Health offers three fellowships each year to students from historically disadvantaged backgrounds who are interested in completing the Maternal and Child Health Certificate.
+The Center of Excellence in Maternal and Child Health offers three fellowships each year to students who are from communities with limited access to care and who are interested in completing the Maternal and Child Health Certificate.

 Fellowship recipients will receive: